 - Scrape onion and juices into bowl.
-Add bread and mix well, set aside to soak for 1 minute.
-(Note 6)
+Add bread and mix well - onion juice should make bread soggy (if not, add a tiny splash of milk).
+Set aside to soak for 1 minute.

 - Add remaining Meatball ingredients EXCEPT oil.
 Mix well.

-- Using a tablespoon measure and measure out a slightly heaped tablespoon, dollop on work surface.
+- Using a tablespoon measure and measure out a heaped tablespoon (or use ice cream scooper which is what I do), dollop on work surface.
 Repeat with remaining mixture: 25 - 30 meatballs.
 Then roll into shape.